-The end-user, a major building materials and solutions company with plants and operations worldwide, produces a range of construction materials including cement, aggregates and ready-mix concrete for use in small, local housing developments through to large technically and architecturally challenging infrastructure projects.
+The end user, a major building materials and solutions company with plants and operations worldwide, produce a range of construction materials including cement, aggregates and ready-mix concrete for use in small, local housing developments through to large technically and architecturally challenging infrastructure projects.

 When an explosion occurs, the venting device responds rapidly by opening and directing the vented explosion through the flame arrester, where the hot gases are cooled as they pass through the flame arrester material thus preventing flames from being expelled into the surrounding area.

 A key feature of the EVN design also enables the valve to re-seal after activation, allowing the unit to stay in place to safeguard against future events without needing any maintenance or resetting, whilst integrated electronic controls keep plant personnel informed of the status of the system.

 However as previously noted, it was vital to prevent explosive events occurring anywhere in the process from triggering secondary explosions that could be potentially devastating to the overall plant and any operating personnel working in the vicinity.
 Using data supplied by the customer and after detailed calculations and modeling it was determined that a workable solution could be found by using normal “product build-up” levels as an internal isolation barrier against explosion propagation.
 To ensure the correct filling quantities are maintained, level controls are installed to provide alarm/shutdown in case the product build up is not adequate to provide this degree of isolation.

 IEP Technologies™ is the worldwide leader in providing explosion protection systems and services.
 For over 60 years we have offered protection solutions that can suppress, isolate and vent combustible dust or vapor explosions in process industries.
 IEP Technologies operates globally with locations ...